Turkey's economic team holds first investor meeting since policy U-turn

-ISTANBUL, Aug 4 (Reuters) - Turkey's new-look economic team met for the first time with international investors on Friday, with questions over how far it will hike interest rates to head off rebounding inflation high on the agenda.
+ISTANBUL, Aug 4 (Reuters) - Turkey's new-look economic team met for the first time with dozens of international investors on Friday and pledged to continue hiking interest rates, even as economic growth slows, to head off rebounding inflation, two sources said.

-According to a preliminary programme, the eight-hour meeting in Istanbul was to include Central Bank Governor Hafize Gaye Erkan discussing monetary policy and the economic outlook, and Finance Minister Mehmet Simsek discussing fiscal policy.
+According to the sources and a draft programme, the eight-hour meeting in Istanbul included Finance Minister Mehmet Simsek and Central Bank Governor Hafize Gaye Erkan discussing monetary and fiscal policy and the economic outlook.

-The programme obtained by Reuters also showed Burak Daglioglu, head of the presidency's investment office, was to give a presentation on Turkey as "your resilient investment partner".

-Reuters reported on Thursday that Wall Street bank JPMorgan was hosting the meeting, which comes two months after President Tayyip Erdogan named Erkan and Simsek to the top positions to orchestrate a U-turn toward more orthodox policies.
+The face-to-face meeting with more than 40 investors marks a more transparent market turn by the authorities, and comes two months after President Tayyip Erdogan named Simsek and Erkan to the positions to orchestrate a U-turn toward more orthodoxy.

+The two sources, who requested anonymity to discuss details of the private meeting, said Simsek stressed that reducing inflation was the priority and struck a confident tone that policy was returning to more normal settings.

+He told investors that Erdogan fully supported the monetary tightening and that "gradual" rate hikes would continue, pinching credit and leading to somewhat slower economic growth but not a sudden stop, one of the sources said.

-The central bank under Erkan has since raised its key rate by 900 basis points to 17.5%, though the pace of tightening missed market expectations.
-Last week it more than doubled its year-end inflation forecast to 58%, in line with expectations.
+The central bank under Erkan has raised its key rate by 900 basis points to 17.5% since June, though the pace of tightening missed market expectations.
+Last week it more than doubled its year-end inflation forecast to 58%, meeting expectations.

 Under the previous governor, the bank had slashed rates to 8.5% from 19% in 2021 in line with Erdogan's unorthodox belief that high rates fuel inflation.
 That sparked a currency crisis and the lira weakened 44% in 2021, 30% in 2022, and another 30% so far this year.

 Inflation touched a 24-year peak of 85.5% last October.
-It subsequently eased but then rose sharply again in July to nearly 48%, data showed on Thursday.
+It subsequently eased but then rose sharply again in July to nearly 48%.

+Reuters reported on Thursday that Wall Street bank JPMorgan was hosting the investors meeting.

+The programme obtained by Reuters showed Burak Daglioglu, head of the presidency's investment office, was to give a presentation on Turkey as "your resilient investment partner".

-Also scheduled to speak on Friday were Vice President Cevdet Yilmaz, Ziraat Bank CEO and Turkish Banking Association head Alpaslan Cakar, and the heads of Turkey's wealth fund and treasury debt office.
+Vice President Cevdet Yilmaz, Ziraat Bank CEO and Turkish Banking Association head Alpaslan Cakar, and the heads of Turkey's wealth fund and treasury debt office were also scheduled to speak, the programme showed.

 JPMorgan declined to comment on the meeting.
 The central bank and finance ministry did not immediately comment.